-The Battle Ground Transportation Benefit District (TBD) was established in 2014 as a means to provide adequate levels of funding for the purpose of ongoing transportation improvements that preserve, maintain, and as appropriate, construct or reconstruct the transportation infrastructure of the City.
-The district area includes the entire corporate limits of the City of Battle Ground as its boundary.
+The Battle Ground Transportation Benefit District (TBD) was established in 2014 as a means to provide adequate levels of funding for the purpose of ongoing transportation improvements that preserve and maintain streets within the city of Battle Ground.

-Effective July 1, 2015, residents who live within Battle Ground city limits will be assessed a $20 TBD (Transportation Benefit District) fee when renewing or purchasing vehicle tabs.
-The revenue created will be used for the sole purpose of transportation improvements such as the maintenance, preservation and construction/reconstruction of roadways within the Battle Ground city limits.
+Residents who live within Battle Ground city limits were assessed a $20 TBD (Transportation Benefit District) fee when renewing or purchasing vehicle tabs.

-View the Washington State Department of Licensing Transportation Benefit District page for additional information on TBDs including a list of vehicles subject to the fee and a list of exempt vehicles.
+View the WA State Department of Licensing Transportation Benefit District page for additional information on TBDs including a list of vehicles subject to the fee and a list of exempt vehicles.

 Street Maintenance & Preservation Methods